 Those of you wanting to walk the entire way on the sidewalk will have a fairly straightforward walk, as you’ll just stick to the Strip sidewalk.
 The two remaining pedestrian bridge detours will lead you slightly away from the Strip, before leading you back.
 These remaining two bridges are at the City Center, and at the New York-New York Hotel and Casino.

-In short, you’ll just keep walking south, past the Bellagio, Cosmopolitan, City Center, Monte Carlo, New York-New York, Excalibur, and Luxor, before reaching the shimmering gold exterior of Mandalay Bay.
+In short, you’ll just keep walking south, past the Bellagio, Cosmopolitan, Monte Carlo/Park MGM, New York-New York, Excalibur, and Luxor, before reaching the shimmering gold exterior of Mandalay Bay.